rodricxc/epuck_driver/README.md

 To find the nearby bluetooth devices and get their MAC address:

     $ hcitool scan

 To automatically set the bluetooth password when you start the epuck_controller.launch (the XXXX is the password, eg. 1515)

     $ bluetooth-agent XXX &

-You can also edith or create a file in /var/lib/bluetooth/XX:XX:XX:XX:XX:XX/pincodes and add:
+You can also edit or create a file in /var/lib/bluetooth/XX:XX:XX:XX:XX:XX/pincodes (XX:XX:XX:XX:XX:XX is your bluetooth MAC address) and add:

-	$ <MAC address> <PIN>
+    <MAC address epuck> <PASSWORD>

 And restart the bluetooth service:

-	# service bluetooth restart
+    $ sudo service bluetooth restart